FenixFyreX/amixst/README.md

 It is recommended that some form of system tray visualizer is in place so that the tray icon (and thus the entirety of this app) is accessible.

+## Config
+Along with the program comes a config file which will be located at: `/etc/amixst/conf` This file can be copied to `~/.config/amixst/conf` and edited.
+The config file will tell you what it can do.

 ## Bug Reports / Feature Requests
 If an issue is found or you have a feature suggestion, the defacto [github issue tracker](https://github.com/FenixFyreX/amixst/issues) can be used.